 Apple, Pecan, Sweet Potato Pies

-These fall favorites start with healthy ingredients such as nuts or fruits and vegetables.
+These fall favorites start with healthy ingredients such as nuts, fruits, or vegetables.
 But once you add buttery pie crusts, sweet fillings, and whipped cream or ice cream topping, you have decadent pies full of calories.
-Tips:

 Skip the crust.